Best STEM Toys for 5 Year Olds That Actually Get Used

 Are coding robots a good fit for a 5 year old?

-What STEM toy is best for a kid who gets frustrated easily?
+What STEM toy works best for a kid who gets frustrated easily?

 Do STEM toys for 5 year olds need to involve technology?